 Your own land and garden

-Scattering ashes in your own garden is entirely your choice — no permission or notification is required.
-It’s worth keeping a record of where ashes are scattered, especially if you might sell the property in future.
-There’s no legal requirement to disclose this to buyers, but it may be something you’d want to think through.
+Scattering ashes in your own garden is entirely your choice – no permission or notification is required.
+It’s worth keeping a record of where ashes are scattered, particularly if you might sell the property in future.
+There’s no legal requirement to disclose this to buyers, but it may be something you’d want to consider.

 Open countryside, moorland, and forests